denissilantev64/VLHXBTC-dashboard/README.md

 2. Push to `main` or wait for the nightly schedule.
 The workflow uploads the `dist/` bundle and CSVs as a Pages artifact automatically.
 3. (Optional) Add repository secrets for premium RPC/HTTP providers (e.g. `ARBITRUM_RPC`, `HTTPS_PROXY`) if you need higher-rate endpoints.

-Once the deployment job finishes, the dashboard is available at `https://<owner>.github.io/VLHXBTC-dashboard/` with CSVs served from the same Pages site under `/data/`.
+Once the deployment job finishes, the dashboard is available at `https://<owner>.github.io/VLHXBTC-dashboard/`.
+The workflow bundles freshly generated CSVs into the published artifact so the dashboard always reads the latest `/data/*.csv` files from Pages.

 ## Dashboard